MentalFS/docker-boinc-client/README.md

 docker exec -it boinc boinctui
 ```

-[boinctui] will also automatically start in Docker Desktop by clicking on the *Exec* tab.
+It will also automatically start in Docker Desktop by clicking on the *Exec* tab.

 Projects or account managers need to be added via the menu (by pressing F9 and navigating or clicking with the mouse).